ILLINOIS COUNCIL ON LONG TERM CARE

-Date November, 2005 Alliance Renewed for 3 years
+November, 2005 - Alliance Renewed for 3 years

 Implementation Team Members

-Sullivan, Director of ICLTC
+- Director of ICLTC

 Implementation Team Meetings

 There has been 1 training session conducted with OSHA.
 The session was announced in the Council's newsletters and many homes were encouraged to attend.

 This office combines the nursing home sessions with members of the Illinois Council on Long Term Care, Illinois Health Care Association and The Life Services Network.

 When the renewal of the ICLTC Alliance was discussed with the Council, Terry Sullivan expressed his satisfaction with the relationship.

 Activities and Products

 This report covers January 2008 to January 2009